nicolasblanco/paybox_system/README.md

 I recommend you to read the Paybox System manual.
 Please contact Paybox and ask them the PDF manual for "Paybox System without CGI".

-The manual explains you in details how the system works.

 Basically you have to create a HTML form containing some hidden fields.
-Those fields contains the paramaters you have to send to Paybox like your identification, the amount of the transaction, etc.
+Those fields contains the parameters you have to send to Paybox like your identification, the amount of the transaction, etc.

 The last field contains a cryptographic signature.
 This signature has to be generated from all the previous fields using a secret key.
 You can generate the secret key in the administration interface provided by Paybox.